Form Of Old European State

 Proto-States: The Ambiguous Threshold of Statehood

 Some scholars argue that certain Old European societies may have approached the threshold of statehood, exhibiting characteristics indicative of proto-states.
-These societies display a greater degree of centralized authority, complex social stratification, and sophisticated economic organization compared to chiefdoms.
-However, they lacked some key features associated with fully developed states, such as a formal bureaucracy, a standing army, and a clearly defined legal system.
+Also, these societies display a greater degree of centralized authority, complex social stratification, and sophisticated economic organization compared to chiefdoms.
+Even so, they lacked some key features associated with fully developed states, such as a formal bureaucracy, a standing army, and a clearly defined legal system.

 Potential indicators of proto-state organization in Old Europe: